Maria Teresa Baldini

 Maria Teresa Baldini (born 22 January 1961) is an Italian politician from Italia Viva.
 She was formerly a basketball player and surgeon.

 She was a member of the Italy women's national basketball team.

 She was a candidate for Fuxia People in the 2016 Milan municipal election.

+On 23 December 2021, together with the MP Flora Frate, she joined Italia Viva.

 She was a candidate in the 2022 Italian presidential election.